Function recovery on manifolds using scattered data: The proof of Theorem

 \subsection{The lower bound}

 As in \cite{KS20}, the proof of the lower bound relies on the well-known technique of fooling functions.
-Namely, we provide a non-negative function $f_*$ which belongs to the unit ball of $H_p^s(M)$ that vanishes on the point set $P$.
-Then any algorithm based on $P$ cannot distinguish $f_*$ from its negative and for one of the two functions, the algorithm makes an error at least $\Vert f_*\Vert_{L_q(M)}$, respectively $\int_{M} f_*\, \dvol_M = \Vert f_* \Vert_{L_1(M)}$ for the integration problem.
-It thus suffices to find $f_*$ with
+Namely, we provide a non-negative function $f_*$ which belongs to the unit ball of $H_p^s(M)$ and vanishes on the point set $P$.
+Then any algorithm $A=\varphi\circ N_P$ based on $P$ cannot distinguish $f_*$ from its negative, i.e., it satisfies $A(f_*)=A(-f_*)$.
+Thus,